dianatat12/MCV-C5-G4/week3/README.md

 ### Week 3 Tasks:
 #### Task (a): Image retrieval with pre-trained image classification model.
+The code for this task can be found in:
+- pre_trained_resnet.py
+- finetune_resnet.py : fine-tuned version of the original code

 #### Task (b): Train the model on metric learning (Siamese network)